TomBirbeck/scrabbledit/README.md

 #### ScoreCalc

 This is a function that takes in the basic word, double letters and triple letters and calculates the score based on the scrabble letter point scoring system.

+#### ScoreModeCalc

+Tis is a function that takes a score and a word mode and will return the correct score for each word mode.